What’s the gist of Natalie’s Wars?

 It’s only a month into the summer of 1958, and 17-year old Kevin Boyle is already in trouble with an older girl.
 And a priest who’s zeroing in on Communists and degenerate books in the library is way too interested in his sex life.
 When he thinks nothing else can go wrong he sees his best friend’s brother shove a tourist to his death at a lakeside hangout.
 Or did he?

 By the time the coroner’s inquest comes around, half the town thinks he’s caused the drop in tourism.
 The other half think he’s mixed up with the suspect librarian, and his friends are sure he’s sold out to the lawyer who’s dangling a college scholarship and loan to his financially-strapped parents for the right testimony.
 Whatever Kevin says at the inquest will change his life.

 Set in an Adirondack resort town, Sputnik Summer is a story of what happens when simmering tensions between tourists and the folks who rent to and wait on them every summer boil over.
 Dramatic events force characters to question whether they can trust their friends.
 What secrets could ruin their lives if revealed?
 What lies will they tell to get what they want?

-Available from your local bookseller, Amazon.com and North Country Books, Utica, NY 1-800-342-7409 http://www.northcountrybooks.com
+Sputnik Summer is available from your local bookseller, Amazon.com and North Country Books, Utica, NY 1-800-342-7409 ww.northcountrybooks.com